Overview Of Mood and Anxiety Mental Disorders And Their Symptoms

 Disturbing thoughts

-Disruptive Mood Dysregulation Disorder—Chronic, severe, and persistent irritability in children
+Disruptive mood dysregulation disorder: Chronic, severe, and persistent irritability in children.

-Depression Induced By Substance Use Or Medication—Depression developing soon after or related to substance use or withdrawal
+Depression induced by substance use or medication: Depression developing soon after or related to substance use or withdrawal.

-Anxiety Disorders
+Anxiety disorders

 While many experience temporary worry or fear about various issues like health, family problems, or finances, those worries don’t typically linger for an extended period or substantially impact your life.
-You may have an anxiety disorder when your concerns or fears become pervasive and persistent, affecting your daily life, mental or emotional state, and behaviors.
+You may have an anxiety disorder if your concerns or fears become pervasive and persistent, affecting your daily life, mental or emotional state, and behaviors.

-Easily becoming fatigued
+Easily fatigued

 Trouble concentrating